 "Where is your mother?"
 Veronica rolled her head to her right and EZ saw Serena in an animated conversation with a man he now recognized as Chase Bottomley, the artistic director for the Theatre.
-R and Bottomley ran the Theatre - EZ's Theatre - but they were as different as Whiskey and Tequila.
+R and Bottomley ran the Theatre -EZ's Theatre - but they were as different as Whiskey and Tequila.
 R was gracious and mannered, Bottomley was brilliant and groping.

 "She outta be in pictures with what her hanging out with the artistes all the time," EZ half jested.
 "I sure hope you don't start wearing those tattered blue jeans like those people."
 Veronica frowned and R drank deep to loosen his fears from information that his brain didn't want to deal with.
-Not now, not ever; too much danger if he knew too much.
-He preferred to stay on the periphery and pick up the loose coin from the overflowing pockets.
+Not now, not ever, too much danger.